poshaughnessy/web-bluetooth-parrot-drone/README.md

 ## Safety warning

-This code isn't bullet proof.
+This code isn't bullet proof, the Web Bluetooth API is not stable and the Dev edition of Chrome for Android is, well, the Dev edition...
 Please observe the usual caution as well as making sure you have a backup method of disabling the drone in the event of a bug (a technique I have used is to raise something like a strong piece of card up towards the drone from underneath.
 When it detects it has been touched, the drone should shut down automatically).